Intern Visa Sponsorship Jobs in Rhode Island

 Which visa types are most common for intern roles in Rhode Island?

 Most international interns in Rhode Island work under F-1 OPT or CPT authorization, which allows students enrolled at U.S. universities to work in their field of study without requiring employer-filed petitions.
-J-1 Exchange Visitor visas are also common for structured internship programs sponsored through designated exchange organizations.
-H-1B sponsorship for intern-level roles is rare, as the visa is designed for full-time specialty occupation positions.
+J-1 visa Exchange Visitor visas are also common for structured internship programs sponsored through designated exchange organizations.
+H-1B visa sponsorship for intern-level roles is rare, as the visa is designed for full-time specialty occupation positions.

 Which cities in Rhode Island have the most intern sponsorship jobs?